lockss/lockss-rtd-manual/docs/appendix/os.rst

 .. [#fn-kernel54]

-   To meet the :ref:`Linux Kernel Prerequisites` with this operating system, you may need to install a Linux kernel version 5.4 or greater.
+   To meet the :ref:`Linux Kernel Prerequisites` with this operating system, you may need to install a Linux kernel version 5.4 or later.
 See :doc:`/sysadmin/kernel54`.

 .. [#fn-kernel-iptables]